L'Isle-Adam, Val-d'Oise: Tourism

 L'Isle-Adam has several historic sites and was the haunt of impressionist painters such as Charles-François Daubigny and Jean Droit.
-Saint-Martin's Church is noteworthy as well as the Château of Stors and its chapel.
+Saint-Martin's Church is noteworthy as well as the Château de Stors and its chapel.
 The Château was damaged in World War II and afterwards abandoned, but is being renovated.
 It is surrounded by terraced gardens and parkland at the edge of the national forest known as the "Forêt de L'Isle-Adam".
 In the Parc de Cassan, there are a pair of unusual eighteenth century Chinese pavilions, each with a hexagonal plan and a pagoda-shaped roof.

 L'Isle-Adam has a long sandy beach beside the river and attracts Parisian families during the summer.
 The city has a swimming pool, facilities for tennis, canoeing, rowing, and a children's playground.
 The city's new pier (380 new homes) was inaugurated in 2020, but developed slowly due to the pandemic.

 Places of importance include the Église (church) Saint-Martin, the pavillon chinois (Chinese pavilion) de Cassan, the Domaine de Stors, the Maison du gardien de la plage (House of the beach keeper), the Château de L'Isle-Adam, the Dolmen de la pierre plate (flat rock dolmen), and the Pavillon du jardin (gaden pavilion) de Cassan.